stefanspringer1/Pipeline/README.md

 **NOTE:**

-There is an issue with the `@Step` macro on Windows that is being resolved.
+The relocation of compilation errors in the code is still not perfect with the `Step` macro, a corresponding correction is being worked on.

 ---